Our spinach pesto is an easy dairy-free recipe that you can make in 5 minutes in a food processor.

-If you prefer, you can choose a different vegetable to make the pesto, such as basil, sun-dried tomatoes, or even arugula or zucchini.
+You can also choose a different vegetable to make the pesto with.
+Try artichokes, sun-dried tomatoes, or even arugula and zucchini.

-Store whatever is leftover of the spinach pesto in the fridge for up to a week, or in the freezer for up to 2 months.
+Store whatever is leftover from the spinach pesto in the fridge for up to a week or in the freezer for up to 2 months.

-To thaw, just add it to a pan with a little pasta water to help melt it.
+To thaw, add it to a pan with a bit of pasta water to help melt it.
 You can also thaw it in the refrigerator, it'll take longer, but it will work.

 - 1 clove garlic

 - 2 twists pepper

 - On a non-stick pan, cook the spinach till they are completely soft and their water has evaporated.